leenathomas01/Research-index/README.md

 ---

-**Semantic-Capsule-Protocol** 🔴

-SCP was designed to address a growing structural problem in modern AI systems: how to preserve continuity, enable collaboration, and support handoffs without creating surveillance, privacy liability, or irreversible memory.
-Rather than relying on policy promises or access controls, SCP encodes privacy at the architectural level by making inversion impossible by design.

-SCP is deliberately narrow in scope.
-It does not perform reasoning, store knowledge, define ontologies, enforce alignment, or guarantee semantic equivalence across systems.
-Those concerns are explicitly left to implementation layers.
-By refusing responsibility for interpretation, SCP remains robust, portable, and safe to embed in a wide range of environments.

-The protocol is intended as infrastructure, not a product:

-- A storage primitive for privacy-preserving memory
-- A handoff format for cross-model collaboration
-- A compliance-friendly alternative to transcript retention
-- A foundation for future protocols that require bounded, non-linguistic context

-(Created: Januray 15,2026)

----

 **Power-Asymmetry-Restraint-Protocol-PARP** 🔴

 The Power Asymmetry Restraint Protocol (PARP) is a governance framework designed for an era where technological capability outpaces human comprehension.